-View episode one on the Briefing YouTube channel, here.
+Watch this episode on the Weintraub YouTube channel here.

 Production Note: This episode includes a discussion of the high-profile litigation between the artist Shepard Fairey and the Associated Press over Fairey’s iconic “Hope” poster of then-presidential candidate Barack Obama.
 Throughout the episode, Scott and Josh mispronounce Fairey’s last name as “Farley.”
 They offer apologies to viewers and to the artist.